Audrey Hepburn (song)

 "Audrey Hepburn" is a song recorded by English singer-songwriter Maisie Peters.
-It was released by Gingerbread Man and Asylum Records on 9 October 2025 as the dual lead single from Peters' upcoming third studio album.
+It was released by Gingerbread Man and Atlantic Records on 9 October 2025 as the dual lead single from Peters' third studio album, Florescence (2026).
 Peters worked on the song with frequent collaborator Joe Rubel, as well as Ian Fitchuk.

 "Audrey Hepburn" marked a sonic shift for Peters, as the song was a return to her acoustic and folk sound, following her dance-pop album The Good Witch (2023).
 The lyrical content of the track explores the strength and peace that love has brought Peters.
 She promoted the release of the song with three intimate live shows, as well as releasing "You You You" alongside it as a surprise.

 Background

 Peters' second studio album, The Good Witch, was released in 2023.
 The genres featured in the album were predominantly pop-oriented, however, she was hopeful that people would notice the maturity developed in her songwriting between The Good Witch and her debut album, You Signed Up for This (2021).
 Following its release, she won the inaugural Rolling Stone UK Breakthrough Award in 2023.

 The lyrics of the track see Peters' romantic interest likening her to film and fashion icon Audrey Hepburn.

 Alongside numerous tours, Peters opened for Taylor Swift's Eras Tour at Wembley Stadium on 19 August 2024.
 Peters was then set to support Kelsea Ballerini on her North American arena tour, but pulled out.
 She cited prioritising her mental health as one of the main reasons for doing so, as well as wanting to complete her third studio album to the best of her ability.
 In May 2025, Peters launched the podcast Twinhood, alongside her twin sister, Ellen Peters.
 She began teasing new music on Twinhood and later announced "Audrey Hepburn" on an episode.